Getting Ready for Cyber Security

-The use of Internet has affected almost all parts of life of an individual.
+The use of internet has affected almost all parts of life of an individual.
 Internet has grown from just a tool to obtain information for a school project to stimulate social and political changes in many parts of the world.
 The rising growth of social media, online Governance models and Internet of Things clearly indicate that it is just a matter of time before all information is available online in some form or the other.

-However, over the time it has been proven that the Internet is vulnerable, vulnerable to human errors, vulnerable to malicious individuals and vulnerable to natural disasters.
-Focussing on malicious individuals, who are working to improve their skills, scale and determination, it has been realized that something more comprehensive, more than installing firewall and IPS, is required to tackle the challenges posed in front of the society in the manner how the Internet and related services are used.
+However, over the time it has been proven that the internet is vulnerable, vulnerable to human errors, vulnerable to malicious individuals and vulnerable to natural disasters.
+Focusing on malicious individuals, who are working to improve their skills, scale and determination, it has been realized that something more comprehensive, more than installing firewall and IPS, is required to tackle the challenges posed in front of the society in the manner how the Internet and related services are used.

 Cyber security has taken a prominent place in the security world.
 Cyber security, as per definition from ITU-T, is defined as:

 [Cyber security is the collection of tools, policies, security concepts, security safeguards, guidelines, risk management approaches, actions, training, best practices, assurance and technologies that can be used to protect the cyber environment and organization and user’s assets.
 Organization and user’s assets include connected computing devices, personnel, infrastructure, applications, services, telecommunications systems, and the totality of transmitted and/or stored information in the cyber environment.]